 - Make the written statement available for inspection upon request of a law enforcement officer.

 In the case of a customer under 18 years of age, the written statement described above shall also be signed by the customer's parent or legal guardian while the parent or legal guardian is physically present at the tanning facility and shall be signed in the presence of the owner or operator.
-For a minor, the statement should contain relevant information, such as the following:

 The owner or operator of a tanning facility shall conspicuously display a poster in an area frequented by customers.
 The poster shall be printed in at least 32-point boldfaced type and in substantially the following form: